What is a project report?

 We've also provided a project report template that you can adapt to your project and project report type that you need.

-This report is so crucial in keeping key players up to date- we'll explore who exactly you need to be writing for in the next point.
-A project status report is needed to give an executive summary of a project's timeline, significant changes, and to keep as a record of the project's progress.
+This report is so crucial in keeping key players up to date - we'll explore who exactly you need to be writing for in the next point.
+A project status report is needed to give a summary of a project, significant changes, and to keep a record of the project's progress.

 A project status report adds milestones and target reminders to the process.
 Without the report, many project teams will struggle to keep up the momentum on long term projects.